dainylcua/5eTale/README.md

 ## Purpose

 5eTale aims to create an easily accessible D&amp;D 5e homebrew CRUD app that gives users and app developers a smooth experience for integrating custom items in their campaigns.
-Eventually, I plan to integrate this app and my previous app, [DungeonSheet](https://github.com/dainylcua/dungeon-sheet), into one unified experience for both veterans and rookies.
+Eventually, I plan to integrate this app and my previous app, [DungeonSheet](https://github.com/dainylcua/dungeon-sheet), into one unified, streamlined, and enjoyable experience for both veterans and rookies.

 ## Technologies Used